Frequently Asked Questions

 Why is OVR seeking to temporarily close the order of selection?

 OVR is funded by both state and federal funds and receives a four-to-one federal match for each state dollar awarded.
 OVR is currently maxed out on the amount of federal funds that can be obtained.
 Pennsylvania has also been able to obtain reallocation funds (federal funds unused by other states).

 How is OVR funded?

 OVR is funded by both state and federal funds and receives a four-to-one federal match for each state dollar awarded.
 OVR is currently maxed out on the amount of federal funds that can be obtained.
 Pennsylvania has also been able to obtain reallocation funds (federal funds unused by other states), but anticipates less reallocation funds to be available in the future.

 What is the status of the order of selection closure?

-On June 13, 2019, OVR’s state board approved a temporary closure of its order of selection.
-The U.S. Department of Education’s Rehabilitation Services Administration subsequently approved OVR’s request to temporarily close the order of selection and create a waiting list for new customers.
-The waiting list will be implemented on July 1, 2019.
+On June 13, 2019, OVR's state board approved a temporary closure of its order of selection.
+The U.S. Department of Education's Rehabilitation Services Administration subsequently approved OVR's request to temporarily close the order of selection and create a waiting list for new customers.
+The waiting list was implemented on July 1, 2019.